-Good pre-planning and setting a realistic budget are essential, as is deciding how your budget will be split; for instance, will most of the budget go on the structural renovation work, or on the internal fixtures & fittings?
+Good planning and working out your renovation costs are essential, as is deciding how your budget will be split; for instance, will most of the budget go on the structural renovation work, or on the internal fixtures & fittings?

 If you aim to undertake a large building project, always seek the advice of a renovation professional who will be able to guide you.
 I often meet people who have hugely underestimated the cost of building work, or have been caught out by complications with plumbing or groundworks.